CLSA/data_repository_organizer/README.md

 You can find the location of the exportable data and the filter used to grab the right files in the sections below for each binary type.

-Example of using the prepare_data.php to prepare data into the /data/release/ directory: nohup php prepare_data.php 22009933_Retinal_Baseline raw/clsa/1/retinal/ /data/release/22009933.csv -g "retinal_[lru]*.jpeg" > /nohup.out &
+Example of using the prepare_data script to prepare data into the /data/release/ directory: nohup bin/prepare_data 22009933_Retinal_Baseline raw/clsa/1/retinal/ /data/release/22009933.csv -g "retinal_[lru]*.jpeg" > /nohup.out &

 Example for an external drive: